rclone/rclone/docs/content/mega.md

 y/e/d> y
 ```

+**NOTE:** The encryption keys need to have been already generated after a regular login
+via the browser, otherwise attempting to use the credentials in `rclone` will fail.

 Once configured you can then use `rclone` like this,

 List directories in top level of your Mega